NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Akhana.md

   - name: ""

   - name: "Envisioning"
-    desc: " (aura,divine,mental) 100 feet\nAn akhana can communicate mentally with any creatures in the aura using wordless psychic projections.
+    desc: " (aura,divine,mental) 100 feet\n* * *\n\nAn akhana can communicate mentally with any creatures in the aura using wordless psychic projections.
 They don't need to share a language, though the aeon's meaning to non-aeons can be vague and is often mysterious.
 An aeon can use this ability to communicate flawlessly with any other aeon on the same plane as itself."

 abilities_mid:
   - name: ""
   - name: "Balance Life"
-    desc: "`pf2:r` (divine) **Trigger** A creature within 100 feet is about to attempt a recovery check\n**Effect** The akhana chooses to make the result a success or failure (but not a critical success or failure).
+    desc: "`pf2:r` (divine) **Trigger** A creature within 100 feet is about to attempt a recovery check\n* * *\n\n**Effect** The akhana chooses to make the result a success or failure (but not a critical success or failure).
 This effect gains the fortune trait if the akhana chooses success or misfortune for failure."

 attacks:
   - name: ""